Upper Midwest

-The Upper Midwest is a region in the northern portion of the U.S. Census Bureau's Midwestern United States.
-It is largely a sub-region of the Midwest.
-Although the exact boundaries are not uniformly agreed-upon, the region is defined as referring to the states of Michigan, Minnesota and Wisconsin; some definitions include Iowa, North Dakota, South Dakota, and parts of Nebraska and Montana as well.
+The Upper Midwest is a northern subregion of the U.S. Census Bureau's Midwestern United States.
+Although the exact boundaries are not uniformly agreed upon, the region is usually defined to include the states of Iowa, Michigan, Minnesota and Wisconsin; some definitions include North Dakota, South Dakota, and parts of Nebraska and Illinois.

 Definitions

-The National Weather Service defines its Upper Midwest as the states of Iowa, Michigan, Minnesota, North Dakota, South Dakota and Wisconsin.
+The National Centers for Environmental Information considers the Upper Midwest climate region to include Iowa, Michigan, Minnesota, and Wisconsin.

 The United States Geological Survey uses two different Upper Midwest regions: